ray2501/Tcl-Related-Link/README.md

 ## .NET and Tcl

 * [Tcl Interpreter in C# Application](http://wiki.tcl.tk/9563)
 * [Eagle](http://eagle.to/): Eagle (Extensible Adaptable Generalized Logic Engine) is an implementation of the Tcl scripting language for the Common Language Runtime (CLR).
 * [Eagle Integration Tutorial](http://eagle.to/tutorial/01/index.html)
+* [Garuda](http://eagle.to/): is part of the Eagle project.
+It is a stubs-enabled native package for Tcl that allows the CLR and Eagle to be loaded and used by Tcl 8.4 or higher on Windows.

 ## Java